mem101296/SNHU-CS-Work/README.md

 # SNHU-CS-Work
-A repo for all my SNHU work
+A repo for all my SNHU work.

+Now on gitlab